Haivision/srt/docs/dev/sender-buffer.md

 stored there have equal status as for the sender loop.
 It's the socket that should keep this information.

-The `extractUniquePacket` method is indeed inteded to extract the unique packet, but which packet is unique, this information should be provided by the caller.
-One of the paramters is required to contain the current sequence number of the last packet that for given socket was considered unique, and this function attempts to shift this value by 1 and take the packet at that sequence number.
+The `extractUniquePacket` method is indeed intended to extract the unique packet, but which packet is unique, this information should be provided by the caller.
+One of the parameters is required to contain the current sequence number of the last packet that for given socket was considered unique, and this function attempts to shift this value by 1 and take the packet at that sequence number.
 This need not go smoothly due to possible